Brainsware/puppet-s3ql/README.markdown

 #### s3ql_mount::owner

-The owner this filesytem will belong to. (normalized to uid)
+The owner this filesytem will belong to. (normalized to uid).
+Default: 0

 #### s3ql_mount::group

-The group this filesytem will belong to. (normalized to gid)
+The group this filesytem will belong to. (normalized to gid).
+Default: 0

 #### s3ql_mount::home